History of the Times Square New Year’s Eve Ball

 For Times Square 2000, the millennium celebration at the Crossroads of the World, the New Year’s Eve Ball was completely redesigned by Waterford Crystal and Philips Lighting.
 The crystal Ball combined the latest in lighting technology with the most traditional of materials, reminding us of our past as we gazed into the future and the beginning of a new millennium.

 In 2007, for the 100th anniversary of the Times Square Ball Drop tradition, Waterford Crystal and Philips Lighting crafted a spectacular new LED crystal Ball.
 The incandescent and halogen bulbs of the past century were replaced by state-of-the-art Philips Luxeon LED lighting technology that dramatically increased the brightness and color capabilities of the Ball.
-This Ball is now on display at the Times Square Museum & Visitor Center.

 The beauty and energy efficiency of the Centennial Ball inspired the building owners of One Times Square to build the permanent Big Ball weighing nearly six tons and twelve feet in diameter.
 The 2,688 Waterford Crystal triangles are illuminated by 32,256 Philips Luxeon LEDs.
 This Big Times Square New Year’s Eve Ball is now a year-round attraction sparkling above Times Square in full public view January through December.